SirajCse/laravel-unique-id-generator/README.md

     $model->uuid = UniqueIdGenerator::generate(['table' => $this->table, 'length' => 10,'prefix' =>'Inv-', 'suffix' =>date('y')]);
     });
     }
+    // Inv-000121 Inv-000221 Inv-000322 Inv-000422

 ## Parameters
 You must pass an associative array into generate function with table, length, prefix,suffix key.

             table = Your table name.
-            field = Optional.
+Like 'users','invoice' field = Optional.
 By default, it works on the id field.
-You can set other field names also. length = Your ID/Code length
-            prefix = Define your prefix,suffix.
-It can be a year prefix, month or any custom letter. reset_on_change = Optional, default false.
-If you want to reset id from 1 on prefix,suffix or both change then set it prefix,suffix,both,false.
+You can set other field names also.like 'code', 'invoice_id', 'student_uuid' length = Your ID/Code length is total length **[ length= prefix+ unique id + suffif ]** prefix = Optional.
+By default, it prefix is empty.
+Define your prefix if your need.
+It can be a year prefix, month ,any custom letter or empty. suffix = Optional.
+By default, it suffix is empty.
+Define your suffix if your need.
+It can be a year suffix, month or any custom letter or empty reset_on_change = Optional, default false.
+If you want to reset id from 1 on prefix,suffix or both changes then set it prefix,suffix,both,false.
+                        'reset_on_change'=>'prefix' Only Changes of prefix value reset 'reset_on_change'=>'suffix' Only Changes of suffix value reset 'reset_on_change'=>'both' Changes of both prefix and suffix value reset 'reset_on_change'=>'false' Optional.
+By default, it reset_on_change is false.

 #### Example: 01